Cryptocurrency futures trading is beneficial for investors as this financial activity aids them in raking in capital gains over time.

 Liquidation affects derivatives instruments.
 They typically cause a decoupling between the regular spot exchanges and the derivatives contract.

-A derivatives exchange features a built-in mechanism closing the position when an investor’s collateral is insufficient to cover the hazard.
+A derivatives exchange features a built-in mechanism for closing the position when an investor’s collateral is insufficient to cover the hazard.

 This liquidation mechanism might result in a drastic trading price action and subsequent decoupling from the index price.